Money Order Office – Melbourne

 Tucked away down Driver Lane (off Little Bourke St) MOO, and its sister small bar Penny Blue, reside within the original Money Order Office building that was built in 1890 as a sister building to the GPO, to house the Money Order facilities.
 From 1933 to 1970 the building was the office of Federal Parliamentarians including Prime Ministers R. G. Menzies and J. B. Chifley.
 The basement where MOO is located, was actually the document storage room with large filing cabinets occupying the areas where the booths are today.

 MOO opened in 2004 and rapidly rose to fame by winning Melbourne Wine Bar of the Year in 2005.
-In January this year, the bar had a major refit to open the venue up and make it less claustrophobic.
+In January 2013, the bar had a major refit to open the venue up and make it less claustrophobic.
 Shrugging off its fine dining pedigree, for a less formal tapas affair, MOO removed 8 tables, increased the bar size, and added ruby leather chesterfield lounges in the centre of the room to create a more casual vibe, ideal for kicking back and relaxing with a tasty vino, cheeky cocktail, or local craft beer, whilst listening to the three-piece jazz trio Tin Men.

 When you walk down the stairs to MOO you’re greeted by a door originally built in 1760 by Tijout (famed for building the gates of Buckingham Palace).
-The decor of MOO is Classic Melbourne – Argentinean and French parquetry, antiques and artifacts, leather chesterfields, mixed nouveau pieces of art, and the world’s largest collection of Pierre Paulin lamps (c 1950), all of which which sit perfectly within the confines of the grand historic building.
+The decor of MOO is Classic Melbourne – Argentinean and French parquetry, antiques and artefacts, leather chesterfields, mixed nouveau pieces of art, and the world’s largest collection of Pierre Paulin lamps (c 1950), all of which which sit perfectly within the confines of the grand historic building.

 Reidy and I hadn’t gone to MOO with the intention of eating that night, but after perusing the menu the 8 x course degustation (for $75) looked like an offer too good to refuse (that’s less that $10 a course!) and we weren’t disappointed!!
 The menu has tasty entry level tapas/snacks such as Smoked Aubergine, Ground Lamb and San Simon Cheese Epinadas ($9), Jámon & Manchego Croquettes served with a green apple puree & crispy jámon ($12), or Tempura Monkfish wrapped in nori with green tea dipping salt ($14).
 If you’re after something more substantial you could go one of the 2 x degustation meals on offer, or try out a Char grilled Wagyu served wild mushroom pesto & roasted marrow ($26), or Pan Seared Prawns with pea puree, jerusalem artichokes & smoked bacon ($26).